Liposuction with Dr Turner in Sydney

 - Neck/chin liposuction is often combined with a neck or lower facelift.

 - Stomach liposuction is usually combined with an abdominoplasty or tummy tuck.
 Any patient considering getting a tummy tuck should consider getting additional liposuction.

 - Liposuction for fat grafting is most often combined with facial surgeries or breast surgeries.

 Risks Associated with Liposuction Surgery

 As with any surgery, it is important that you are fully informed of the potential risks associated with liposuction surgery.
-While all care is taken to minimize these complications, they may and do occur despite the best medical care.
+While all care is taken to minimise these complications, they may and do occur despite the best medical care.
 It is important that you carefully read and understand the potential risks which will be discussed in further detail when you have your consultation with Dr Turner.

 Your Liposuction Consultation

 Your consultation begins with a personal one-on-one consultation with Dr Turner at one of his Sydney or Newcastle clinics.
 After discussing your medical history and procedure goals, Dr Turner conducts a thorough examination to assess you as a good surgical candidate.

 During the consultation, Dr Turner will assess the quality of your skin tone (elasticity), presence of cellulite or stretch marks, distribution of fat deposits and routine pre-op photographs are taken.
 Finally, Dr Turner will provide you with a detailed discussion of which of the various techniques will be used during your liposuction surgery to achieve your goals.